stitchdata/docs/_api-files/embedding-api/objects/destinations/destination-object.md

     description: "A unique identifier for this destination."

   - name: "connection"
-    type: "destination-properties" # this = destination form properties?
+    type: "destination form properties object"
+    url: "{{ page.anchors.form-properties.destination-forms.section }}"
+    description: |
-    description: "Parameters for connecting to the destination, excluding any sensitive credentials."
+      Parameters for connecting to the destination, excluding any sensitive credentials.

+      The parameters must adhere to the `type` of destination.

   - name: "created_at"
     type: "timestamp"
     description: "The time at which the destination object was created."

   - name: "last_check"
-    type: "connection-check"
+    type: "connection check object"
+    url: "{{ page.anchors.data-structures.connection-checks }}"
     description: "The status and results of the most recent check run for this destination connection."

   - name: "type"